praveek/launch.en/help/extension-reference/core-extension/data-elements.md

 Some common use cases include:

 * Show a survey after a visitor has been on the site for five minutes
-* If this is the landing page for the visit, populate an Analytics metric
+* If this is the landing page for the visit, populate an [!DNL Analytics] metric
 * Show a new offer to the visitor after X number of Session Counts
 * Display a newsletter sign up if this is a first time visitor

 ## Built-in data elements

-If you used any of the following data elements in the past, you must create custom data element in Launch:
+If you used any of the following data elements in the past, you must create custom data element in [!DNL Launch]:

 * URI
 * Protocol